IIIF/api/source/api/search/0.9/index.md

 ## 5. Property Definitions

 after
-:   A segment of text that occurs after the text that triggered the search to match the particular anotation.
+:   The segment of text that occurs after the text that triggered the search to match the particular anotation.
 The value _MUST_ be a single string.

     * A Hit _MAY_ have the `after` property.

 before
-:   A segment of text that occurs before the text that triggered the search to match the particular anotation.
+:   The segment of text that occurs before the text that triggered the search to match the particular anotation.
 The value _MUST_ be a single string.

     * A Hit _MAY_ have the `before` property.

 count
-:   A number of times that a term appears.
+:   The number of times that the term appears.
 The value _MUST_ be an positive integer.

     * A Term _SHOULD_ have the `count` property.